schmuecker/how-to-build/README.md

 ### ... desktop apps that needs access to native APIs

 **Electron** bundles Node.js and Chrome into a native cross-platform app.
 The user interface can be developed using web technologies like React and native APIs can be used via Node.js.
+If you want to build apps with a smaller footprint, check out [Tauri](https://github.com/tauri-apps/tauri).

 Quick Links:
 - [GitHub - electron-react-boilerplate/electron-react-boilerplate: A Foundation for Scalable Cross-Platform Apps](https://github.com/electron-react-boilerplate/electron-react-boilerplate)